cinarkaan/Rumaroll-Unity3d--/README.md

 <h1>Purpose</h1>

 <p>The cube that is colorful is to reach out evacuation point by rolling on the tile that matches with it's bottom face colors.
-Each new stage means more extended platform.</p>
+At the each new stage means more extended platform and more difficult obstacles</p>

 <h1>How To Play</h1>